dexuantang/HideAndPeek/index.markdown

 ![ ]({{ page.image1 }})

 ## Twitch Stream Links:
-### Next match: Finals:  Thu, Feb 23 at 3 AM Gabriel Camacho, Jonathan Palmieri
+### Next match: Finals:  Thu, Feb 23 at 3 PM Gabriel Camacho, Jonathan Palmieri

 Games will be streamed using the following Twitch links